liuzey/liuzey.github.io/_pages/about.md

 News
 ======
+* *Jun 2024*.
+Our paper "The Adversarial AI-Art: Understanding, Generation, Detection, and Benchmarking" has been accepted to ESORICS 2024.
+Congrats to Yuying!
 * *May 2024*.
 Our CCS artifact ([Zenodo](https://zenodo.org/doi/10.5281/zenodo.11046882)) of "On the Detectability of ChatGPT Content" is granted Artifacts Available, Artifacts Evaluated, and Results Reproduced Badges.
 Thanks to our Reviewers!
 * *May 2024*.
 Our paper "The Invisible Polyjuice Potion: an Effective Physical Adversarial Attack against Face Recognition" has been accepted to ACM CCS 2024.
 Congrats to Ye!
 * *Apr 2024*.
 Our paper "On the Detectability of ChatGPT Content: Benchmarking, Methodology, and Evaluation through the Lens of Academic Writing" has been accepted to ACM CCS 2024.